sbtrn-devil/crtk/docs/api.md

 Because `crtk`'s coroutine framework is implemented on generators, such unnatural restriction unfortunately applies.
 If you ever need such a strange construct, you'll need to wrap the generator or express the logic without generators.

 Another possible outcome for `yield *SYNCW()` is to throw `Cancellation` object if the coroutine is canceled (see `'CoroutineHandle'.cancel`).
-For case of asynchronous operation you are waiting on provides some explicit cancel facility, `SYNCW` accepts an optional `cancelCallback` parameter.
+For case when asynchronous operation you are waiting on provides some explicit cancel facility, `SYNCW` accepts an optional `cancelCallback` parameter.
 It can be a function of `(cancelMsg)` signature, and it is invoked before throwing `Cancellation`, allowing you to perform some custom cancellation code.

 ```js
 function *cancelAware() {